Medical transportation of infected patients

-Are there risks with transporting infectious patients within the hospital?
+What are the risks of transporting infected patients within the hospital?

-There are many of the same risks to consider when transporting a patient within the hospital as when transporting from one hospital to another.
+There are many of the same risks to consider with intra-hospital transfer as when transporting from one hospital to another.

 However, it also presents its own risks, as hospitals are the places where you will find the highest concentration of people at risk and where infections can have serious consequences.
 Infectious patients should only be moved when highly necessary, but it is often necessary to provide the right care and treatment.

-There is a risk of transmission of the pathogen to other patients in the hospital, which can have lethal consequences.
+There is a risk of transmission to other patients in the hospital, which can have lethal consequences.
 The hospital will have a wide range of patients, including immunodeficient patients.
-Depending on the hospital construction there might be a need to transport the infectious patient near by the people at risk.
+Depending on the hospital construction there might be a need to transport the infected patient near by the people at risk.